ericseppanen/freezebox/README.md

 Attempting to `lazy_init` more than once, or deref while uninitialized will cause a panic.

-FreezeBox is compatible with `no_std` projects (no feature flags needed).
-It may be used in any environment with a memory allocator.

-FreezeBox uses unsafe code internally.
-To ensure soundness, the unit tests pass under Miri, and the unsafe code is simple and easy to understand.

-The minimum supported Rust version is 1.48.

 # Examples

 This example creates a shared data structure, then circles back to